 Students' attitudes towards BLA and learning writing with BLA.
 All participants stated that they have never heard of BLA.
-As a result, they were provided with a brief explanation of what the approach involves and then asked to state the possible advantages and disadvantages both as a student and as a prospectiveEFL teacher.
-When students were asked to state their opinions about the possible benefits of BLA, most students pointed out that it could be motivating for students to use online technologies as this is part of their everyday lives.
-It is already claimed in the literature that BLA motivates students as they feel that they keep up with the new technological era (Krebs et al, 2010; Marsh, 2012; Turgut, 2009).
+As a result, they were provided with a brief explanation of what the approach involves and then asked to state the possible advantages and disadvantages both as a student and as a prospective EFL teacher.
+When students were asked to state their opinions about the possible benefits of BLA, most students pointed out that it could be motivating for claimed in the literature that BLA motivates students as they feel that they keep up with the new technological era (Krebs et al, 2010; Marsh, 2012; Turgut, 2009).
 Tanya's words confirmed this attitude: "The majority of students use internet nowadays.
 When we write in class, it's boring but when it's for our own pleasure, online, it's not unfamiliar.
 So it's a benefit."
 In other words, Tanya pointed out that technology nowadays is part of students' lives outside the classroom environment and utilizing such a tool is important in getting students motivated in taking part in what is going on in the classroom.